fbef0102/Sourcemod-Plugins/cannounce/readme.md

 		// If 1, Display if player is admin on connect/disconnect message (allows the {PLAYERTYPE} placeholder) sm_ca_display_admin "1"

+		// 0=The connected players will not see their own join message
+		// 1=The connected players can see their own join message sm_ca_display_self_con "1"

+		// If 1, Only display disconnect message after player is fully in server sm_ca_display_disc_ingame "0"

 		// shows standard player connected message
 		sm_ca_showstandard "0"